RickWinter/azure-sdk/docs/cpp/introduction.md

 ### Exceptions {#cpp-errors}

-Error handling is an important aspect of implementing a client library.
+Error handling is an important aspect of implementing C++ client library.
 It is the primary method by which problems are communicated to the consumer.
-Because we intend for the C client libraries to be used on a wide range of devices with a wide range of reliability requirements, it's important to provide robust error handling.
+Because we intend for the C++ client libraries to be used on a wide range of devices with a wide range of reliability requirements, it's important to provide robust error handling.

 We distinguish between several different types of errors: